 On discovering video conferencing, along with the rest of the world, we began to plan which would suit our community best.
-We organised online activities and meetings using video conferencing only to discover some members wanted to participate but did not have the devices needed; some who did join had to leave because of data limitations on their devices.
-As Roesch-Marsh (2020) identified through recent research with young people being able to connect with friends, partners and family virtually was essential to wellbeing.
-Digital exclusion wasn't something we'd considered before but quickly became an urgent issue when we struggled to make contact and maintain connections with some of our young adults living alone.
+We organised a quiz night through Zoom only to discover some members wanted to participate but did not have the devices needed; some who did join in had to leave because of limited access to data.
+Autumn Roesch Marsh (2020) identified through recent research with young people that being able to connect with friends, partners and family virtually was essential to wellbeing.
+Digital exclusion wasn't something we'd considered before but quickly became relevant when we struggled to make contact and maintain connections with some of our young adults living alone.
 We needed to address this.
 We secured some grant funding through Foundation Scotland and the Corra Foundation resilience funds that allowed us to contribute to phone top-ups and devices for our care experienced community members.